In-depth reviews

 Citroen e-C4 range

-Within the Stellantis group (Citroen, Peugeot, Vauxhall, DS, etc), the e-C4 is arguably pitched as the value proposition.
+Within the Stellantis group (Citroen, Peugeot, Vauxhall, DS, etc) and its stable of small electric cars, the e-C4 is arguably pitched as the value proposition.
 Even the basic one still costs more than £30,000 – this is not a cheap car – but an equivalent DS is roughly 20% more again, so it’s all relative.

-As such, basic Citroen e-C4s use slightly older technology, sticking with the smaller 50kWh battery used since launch in 2020.
-If you're willing to pay the extra (prices are still TBC) however, Citroen does now offer the larger 54kWh battery found in the Vauxhall and DS – offering a potential range of more than 250 miles (again, currently TBC).
+As such, entry-level Citroen e-C4s use slightly older technology, sticking with the smaller 50kWh battery used since launch in 2020.
+If you're willing to pay the extra, however, Citroen does now offer the larger 54kWh battery found in the new Jeep Avenger, offering a potential range of almost 260 miles.
+It’s only available on the range-topping ë-Series model, though.

 Charge time